UmbWill/VoiceMail-Pattern/README.md

 # VoiceMail-Pattern
-A new pattern idea: VoiceMail Pattern
+A (not so new?) pattern idea: VoiceMail Pattern

 The problem was simple:
 it was not possible use the Producer-Consumer Pattern because Consumer could not be always "online".